·Research

 A different axis concerns how an adversary learns the discriminative structure of the monitor in order to evade it.
 Heuristics are typically probed by reading the rules: signature databases are public or partially public, rule sets ship in open packages, and even closed-source rule engines tend to leak their structure through error messages, behavioral observation, or reverse engineering of the deployed binary.
 The adversary's task is essentially lookup, and once the rules are known, designing an evasive variant is a syntactic transformation.

 Learned models are probed differently.
 The adversary cannot read the model's parameters, but can in principle reconstruct the decision boundary through repeated query interaction (gradient-free black-box attacks, knowledge distillation against the model's outputs, transferability from surrogate models).
 The literature on adversarial machine learning has characterized this regime in detail.
 The relevant property for monitoring is that probing a learned boundary is far more expensive than probing a rule set: the attacker must spend queries proportional to the dimensionality and curvature of the boundary, and the boundary itself can shift between probing and exploitation if the model is updated in the interval.
-The cost asymmetry is not absolute, but it is substantial, and it favors the defender.
+Model extraction and transfer attacks can narrow this asymmetry, but reconstructing a learned boundary remains substantially more expensive than reading a rule set.

 3.9 Summary